awaregroup/IIALab/labs/Lab04.md

 ### 1.2 - IoT Device setup using Azure CLI
-1. On your Surface Laptop, open powershell as Administrator
+1. Open PowerShell as Administrator
 2. Install the Azure IoT Edge runtime on the device by running the following command and wait for the device to reboot:
 ```powershell
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge